larimdawsm/PythonCourse/README.md

 # PythonCourse
 Vilnius Coding School Repository

 This is a Python couse file repository, where I'll save all the stuff.
-Testing this to sync.